MyMemoroid/mymemoroid.github.io/style_guidelines.md

 ## Typography

-- We will be using the Questrial and Lato fonts from Google Fonts.
+- We will be using the Questrial font from Google Fonts.
 - The bold, light and heavy styles will be used.

 -----